animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Of course, since the cluster may “remember” the prior configuration pushed by a client from a previous run, {sdg-name} is careful not to stomp on any existing Regions and Indexes already defined in the servers.
+Of course, since the cluster may “remember” the prior configuration pushed by a client from a previous run, Spring Data for GemFire is careful not to stomp on any existing Regions and Indexes already defined in the servers.
 This is especially important, for instance, when Regions already contain data!